-LOCAL, NON- TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED Tenant-Based Program Based Assistance / 14 2,100 175 Property-Based Program Based Assistance / 14 60 5 Homeownership N/A 0 0 ii.
-Discussion of Any Anticipated Issues/Possible Solutions Related to Leasing
+TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER OF UNIT MONTHS OCCUPIED/LEASED OF HOUSEHOLDS TO BE SERVED Tenant-Based Program Based Assistance / 14 2,100 876 17573 Property-Based Program Based Assistance / 14 60 468 5 39 Homeownershin N/A Ο Ω

-^{} The sum of the figures provided should match the totals provided for each local, non-traditional categories in the previous table.
+- The sum of the figures provided should match the totals provided for each local, non-traditional categories in the previous table.
 Figures should be given by individual activity.
-Multiple entries may be made for each category if applicable.

-Discussions of any anticipated issues and solutions in the MTW housing programs listed.
+Multiple entries may be made for each category if - Discussion of Any Anticipated Issues/Possible Solutions Related to Leasing Discussions of any anticipated issues and solutions in the MTW housing programs listed.